msrose/gfm/README.md

 # GFM Preview

-This gem take a markdown file and parses it with [GitHub Flavored Markdown](https://help.github.com/articles/github-flavored-markdown).
+This gem takes a markdown file and parses it with [GitHub Flavored Markdown](https://help.github.com/articles/github-flavored-markdown).
 The generated HTML file gives a preview of the file as it would appear on GitHub.
 This is useful for checking the format of README.md files before pushing to your remote repository.

 ## Installation